xtonousou/homelab/engineering/docker-with-s3-shared-volumes.md

 What is [JuiceFS](https://juicefs.com/docs/community/getting-started/for_distributed?ref=git.xtuxnet.com)?
 A High-Performance, Cloud-Native, Distributed File System.

+> The below guide supports AWS and Minio S3 buckets.

 ## Prepare the hosts

 > All the below steps MUST be executed **on each docker worker** once.